mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/datascience.md

 {:id="AnomalyDetection.DetectAnomaliesWithThreshold" class="method returns list"} <i/> DetectAnomaliesWithThreshold(*dataList*{:.list},*threshold*{:.number})
 : Simple anomaly detection with user defined threshold.

-{:id="AnomalyDetection.DetectContextualAnomalies" class="method returns list"} <i/> DetectContextualAnomalies(*dataListX*{:.list},*dataListY*{:.list})
-: Performs k-means clustering on the data, and then for each cluster, it calculates the maximum distance between the cluster's points and its centroid.
- It then checks each point's distance to its cluster centroid, and if the distance exceeds the maximum distance times the threshold, the data point is labeled as anomaly

 {:id="AnomalyDetection.GetAllEntries" class="method returns list"} <i/> GetAllEntries()
 : Returns all entries of the data series.
  The returned value is a list, where each element of the list